andreidae/SeXY/README.md

 ## The seXY method requires:
 1. Raw sequencing reads of the target individual,
-2. An assembled genome of the target species/or closely related species ‘reference genome assembly’.
+2. An assembled genome of the target species/or closely related species or `reference genome assembly`.
-3. Assembled X and Y chromosomes from a related chromosome-level assembly ‘reference sex-chromosome assembly’.
+3. Assembled X and Y chromosomes from a related chromosome-level assembly or `reference sex-chromosome assembly`.

 ## In general, the steps of seXY are: